logo

 Healthy Microwave Cooking of Vegetables

-In 2003 a study published in the Journal of the Science of Food and Agriculture showed that microwave cooked broccoli lost the highest percentage of flavonoid antioxidants.
+A study published in the Journal of the Science of Food and Agriculture showed that microwave cooking of broccoli caused the highest percentage loss of flavonoid antioxidants.

-But other studies show that microwave cooking causes the least loss of nutrients over other cooking methods.
-What's the healthiest choice for you?
+But other studies show that healthy microwave cooking or steaming healthy vegetables can cause the least loss of nutrients over other cooking methods.
+Here's the microwave cooking research evidence, so that you can decide on the healthiest choice for you.

 The Broccoli Microwave Study